blabla1337/skf-labs/kbid-xxx-tls-downgrade.md

                                           OK - Compression disabled
 ```

 SSLyze tells us that, while SSLv2 is not offered, SSLv3 is in fact available.
-Unfortunately it tells us that legacy RC4 algorithms are not supported, meaning that we'd need more effort in cracking the encyrption.
-Aside from that the system is looking pretty good: it's not susceptible to a number of known attacks.
+Legacy RC4 algorithms also appear to be supported, meaning we could get lucky in cracking the encyrption.

 Let's see if TestSSL.sh tells us anything else.